vadimcn/codelldb/README.md

 - Remote debugging,
 - Reverse debugging (experimental, requires compatible backend).

-<sup>\*</sup> DWARF debug info format recommended, limited support for MS PDB.
+For full details please see the [User's Manual](MANUAL.md).<br>

-For full details please see [the User's Manual](MANUAL.md).
+<sup>\*</sup> For a good debugging experience on Windows, please use `x86_64-pc-windows-gnu` compilation target.

-# Minimal System Requirements
+MS PDB debug info support is limited, especially for Rust binaries.
+[More info.](https://github.com/vadimcn/vscode-lldb/wiki/Windows)

-- 64-bit OS
+# Supported Platforms
-    - Linux: glibc 2.18 (Debian 8, Ubuntu 14.04, Centos 8)
+- Linux with glibc 2.18+ (e.g. Debian 8, Ubuntu 14.04, Centos 8) for x86_64, aarch64 or armhf architecture,
-    - Mac: OS X 10.10 Yosemite
+- MacOS X 10.10+ for x86_64 or arm64 architecture,
-    - Windows: 10.0
+- Windows 10 for x86_64 architecture.

 # Quick Start
 Here's a minimal debug configuration to get you started: